nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Get summary of benchmarks with `benchstat`

 Compare multiple benchmarks.
-Names of bencharks should be the same.
+Names of benchmarks should be the same.
 Generate benchmarks as per usual.
 You would get multiple tables per dimension.
 If no output, then pass `-split="XYZ"`.
 It is recommended to have alternative implementations in different packages, to keep benchmark names the same. — official Go team

 ```